Overview

 Set in the early 18th century, the poem satirizes the frivolous and decadent society of the English aristocracy.
 The title reflects the exaggerated importance placed on the theft of a lock of hair, highlighting the superficiality of the upper classes.
 The Rape of the Lock is not only a brilliant display of Pope’s wit and poetic skill but also a commentary on the vanity, frivolity, and social conventions of his era.
 The poem showcases Pope’s mastery of the heroic couplet and his ability to infuse his satire with humor.

-Explore the full poem summary, the full poem analysis, and two mini essays on key topics from The Rape of the Lock.
+Read the free full text, the full poem summary, the full poem analysis, and a complete list of character descriptions from The Rape of the Lock.

 Upgrade to PLUS and get instant access to all the study tools